All the best tips, logistics, and some epic locations, plus everything else you need to know when planning your Malibu elopement in 2021.

 Malibu Cafe at Calamigos Ranch

 Calamigos ranch is well known for hosting big weddings among it’s 4 large wedding ceremony and reception areas on it’s 130 acres of land, so I would not recommend an eloping couple or anyone who’s wanting a small wedding to book one of their large wedding sites as they are going to require a very large food and beverage minimum.
 However, within the Calamigos Ranch property is the Malibu Cafe, and eloping couples can book the cafe to host their small wedding dinner along with some of their closest family memebers.
 If you like your luxury along with some rustic vibes, the Malibu Cafe at Calamigos Ranch might be the place for you!
 Enjoy your evening among the twinkel lights lighting up the branches of the California oak trees, lawn games and chill vibe on the private island.
 The Calamigos Ranch property also offers accommodation, with 70 guest rooms available and a pool, each with its own Mountain View terrace, so you guests can stay the night!
-Calamigos is in the same vicinity as Malibu Rocky Oaks and Cielo Farms, but unfortunatly offers no mountain views.
+Calamigos is in the same vicinity as Malibu Rocky Oaks and Cielo Farms, but unfortunately offers no mountain views.
 Calamigos is better suited for couples wanting a woodland vibe surrounded by incredible California oak trees that are lit up at night creating the most magical atmosphere.
 In my opinion, I highly recommend having your ceremony at Malibu Rocky Oaks, and then booking your dinner at the Malibu Cafe or one of Malibu’s many Seafood Restaurants along HWY 1, which is about 25 minutes down the canyon road.

 Saddlerock Ranch has several things going on.
 First of all, their property is huge, so they have four areas to host a ceremony and reception – all outdoors and one area that includes a handful of vintage airstreams, WV buses and other quirky remodeled trailers to rent out.
 They also have frequent wine tours.
 You can book one of those through the Malibu Wine Safari website.
 These tours are popular for bachelorette parties and general tourism.
 This property is in the same vicinity as Malibu Rocky Oaks, Cielo Farms and Calamigos.
 What separates this property the most are the safari animals spread across the property.
 And of course, Stanley, the giraffe, a retired movie star that still loves getting his picture taken with all that comes to visit him!
-I hestitage to list this as a featured elopement spot because it’s expansive acerage (and price tag) is set up more for big weddings, but they definitely do not turn away couples wanting to elope or have a small gathering.
+I hesitate to list this as a featured elopement spot because it’s expensive acreage (and price tag) is set up more for big weddings, but they definitely do not turn away couples wanting to elope or have a small gathering.
 This beautiful escape surrounded by the nature of Santa Monica and its vineyards will definitely leave you with a lasting impression of Malibu.
 As a California elopement photographer, I have shot many couples at Saddlerock Ranch, and each of them has cherished its picture-perfect environment spread out over 1000 acres.
 Vineyards, manicured lawns, ancient oak trees and delicate rose gardens fill this acreage and give it an enviable rustic charm.
 A charm that is matched only by the views to be found all around from its unique hilltop location.

 Inn on the 7th Ray